euwbah/n-edo-lattice-visualiser/README.md

 Finally, there is a particle generator/flare in central focus, which is in constant pursuit of a small, like-coloured ball.
-The small ball represents the [centroid](https://en.wikipedia.org/wiki/Centroid) (_center-of-mass/average position_) of the notes that are currently present in the 'harmonic context'.
+The small ball represents the [centroid](https://en.wikipedia.org/wiki/Centroid) (_center-of-mass/average position_) of the notes that are currently present in the 'Harmonic Context'.
 These elements were initially for debugging, and may be included for aesthetic reasons.
+The flare color is the [circular mean](https://en.wikipedia.org/wiki/Circular_mean) of the hue colors of the pitches in the Harmonic Context, according to the circle of fifths.

 The dynamics of the music may also affect the rotation, position, zoom and speed of the geometry/axes/projection camera, as well as post-effects, and vibrational jitter of elements.